tetratelabs/proxy-wasm-go-sdk/README.md

-# Go SDK for WebAssembly-based Envoy extensions
+# WebAssembly for Proxies (Go SDK)

 [![Build](https://github.com/tetratelabs/proxy-wasm-go-sdk/workflows/test/badge.svg)](https://github.com/tetratelabs/proxy-wasm-go-sdk/actions)
 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](LICENSE)

 __This project is in its early stage, and the API is likely to change and not stable.__

-The Go SDK for [Proxy-Wasm](https://github.com/proxy-wasm/spec), enabling developers to write Envoy extensions in Go.
+The Go SDK for [Proxy-Wasm](https://github.com/proxy-wasm/spec), enabling developers to write Proxy-Wasm extensions in Go.

 proxy-wasm-go-sdk is powered by [TinyGo](https://tinygo.org/) and does not support the official Go compiler.